Brazilian-Institute-of-Robotics/bir_open_manipulator_p/README.md

 ```

 ## **MoveIt!
 Packages**
-To use any *MoveIt!* application for this custom model with a RBG Camera or Gripper with RGB Camera, get those repositories respectively:
+To use any *MoveIt!* application for this custom model with a RBG Camera or Gripper with RGB Camera, get those repositories respectively in your workspace:
 - [bir_open_manipulator_p_with_cam_moveit](https://github.com/Brazilian-Institute-of-Robotics/bir_open_manipulator_p_with_cam_moveit.git) (master branch)
 ```sh
 git clone -b master https://github.com/Brazilian-Institute-of-Robotics/bir_open_manipulator_p_with_cam_moveit.git